Student Code of Conduct

 c.
 Expulsion from the Residence Halls -- permanent or temporary termination of the student’s privilege to live in the New College Residence Halls.
 In cases where the student currently resides on campus, the student will be given reasonable time to vacate the residence halls (e.g. 24-48 hours).
 During the period of the Residence Hall expulsion, the student is in effect trespassed from using any of the Residence Halls, attending social gatherings in and around the halls, visiting friends or acquaintances in the halls or using the residence hall facilities or the residential life’s staff services.

 d.
-Probation – An official warning that the student’s continued enrollment depends upon the maintenance of satisfactory citizenship during the period of probation.
-A favorable recommendation to outsiders normally will not be furnished during the period of probation.
-When probation is imposed as a sanction, the student should be advised of the consequences of violation of the probation.
-In the event probation terms or conditions are violated, the Dean of Students will impose the consequences of the probation violation.
+Disciplinary Probation – An official warning that the student’s continued enrollment depends upon the maintenance of satisfactory citizenship during the period of disciplinary probation.
+A favorable recommendation to outsiders normally will not be furnished during the period of disciplinary probation.
+When disciplinary probation is imposed as a sanction, the student should be advised of the consequences of violation of the disciplinary probation.
+In the event disciplinary probation terms or conditions are violated, the Dean of Students will impose the consequences of the disciplinary probation violation.

 e.
 Restrictions and behavioral contracts – Conditions imposed on a student that specifically dictate and limit the future presence on campus and participation in College-related activities.
 The restrictions involved will be clearly identified and can include a restraining order forbidding the Respondent from all contact with individual members of the College community.
 Restrictions also can include denial of the privilege to operate a motor vehicle on campus, denial of participation in certain activities/events/organizations, denial of access to use of College services, and denial of presence in certain buildings or locations of campus.